qbicsoftware-archive/voronoi-treemap-cli/README.md

 Voronoi-treemaps-CLI
 ======
 This is part of the voronoi visualisation of hierarchical data.
 See here for the visualisation: [Voronoi-treemaps-GUI](https://github.com/qbicsoftware/voronoi-treemaps-GUI).
-This tool creates a voronoi treemap from data provided from a csv or tsv file.
+This tool creates a voronoi treemap from data provided by a csv or tsv file.

 Quick Setup
 =====